PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 reporting a consistent stream remains undetectable in principle — that residual trust lives in the runtime plugin itself.

-Known lifecycle gap: the QIS engine does not yet call the runtime's `shot_end` hook on its completion paths, so a plugin that validates its own finalization there never gets the chance before the trace is certified.
-The Selene wrapper now propagates `selene_runtime_shot_end` errors when the hook is invoked; wiring the hook into engine completion (and validating it against real plugins) is deliberate follow-up work.
+Shot completion runs three gates in order before the terminal marker: the sticky terminal-failure check, drain verification (which requires the plugin to export `selene_runtime_global_barrier` — a plugin that cannot prove a terminal flush fails closed), and the runtime's `shot_end` finalization hook with its error propagated and latched.
+A plugin that only detects an invalid final schedule at shot end therefore fails the shot rather than receiving a certified trace.
 Named shot conversion accepts compiler-certified direct scalar `result()` dataflow and trusted built-in generator layouts whose digest binds both the HUGR and layout.
 Aggregate arrays and transformed booleans must not be treated as generic measurement identity until the compiler exposes